Ben10164/CPSC-351/Unit_1.md

 Another View:

-* FSAs are computing models with no memory
+* FSA's are computing models with no memory
-* PDAs are computing models with stack memory
+* PDA's are computing models with stack memory
-* TMs are computing models with infinite memory
+* TM's are computing models with infinite memory

-#### Computability Theory
+### Computability Theory

 Given a Turing Machine: